Identification and consistent estimation in source apportionment using geometry: Consistent estimation

-Corollary \ref{cor:maxvol} gives a consistent estimate of $H^*$, the row-normalized version of $H$.
+Corollary \ref{cor:maxvol} gives a consistent estimator $\widehat H^*$ of $H^*$, where the $k$th row of $\widehat H^*$ is $\widehat h^*_{n,k}$.
 However, as discussed before, $H^*$ may not be scientifically interpretable when the pollutants are measured in incompatible units.
 Next, we estimate $\Phi$ using this estimate of $H^*$.